 - a.
 Students are not permitted to change buses or means of transportation without permission from school.
 A note must be presented to the Dean of Students' Office before permission will be granted. - b.
 Students are under school jurisdiction and subject to school rules of conduct on buses and at bus stops.
 The bus is considered similar to a classroom or shop with the driver being the instructor.
 Students will be subject to all disciplinary procedures including possible suspension and/or loss of the bus privilege. - c.
-Pupils are under the authority of the driver of the bus while being transported to and from school, and the bus driver shall have full authority to enforce order. - Whoever willfully throws or shoots a projectile at a school bus, or at a person on such school bus, or in any way assaults or interferes with an operator while in the performance of a bus driver's duties shall be suspended from the school bus transportation for a minimum of one week. - 2.
-Pupils are permitted to converse in a normal tone, but loud or profane language is prohibited. - 3.
-Opening or closing windows is not permitted except by permission of the driver.

-- 4. Extending arms or hands from open windows is not permitted at any time. - 5.
+Pupils are under the authority of the driver of the bus while being transported to and from school, and the bus driver shall have full authority to enforce order. - 1.
+Whoever willfully throws or shoots a projectile at a school bus, or at a person on such school bus, or in any way assaults or interferes with an operator while in the performance of a bus driver's duties shall be suspended from the school bus transportation for a minimum of one week. - Pupils are permitted to converse in a normal tone, but loud or profane language is prohibited. - Opening or closing windows is not permitted except by permission of the driver. - 4.
+Extending arms or hands from open windows is not permitted at any time. - 5.
 Pupils are to cooperate in keeping the school buses clean. - 6.
 Pupils must be on time for the bus. - 7.
 No smoking. - 8.
-Bus driver may assign seats. - If a skateboard is transported on a school bus, it must be contained in a backpack.
-Note: Skateboards and roller blades are not allowed to be used in the school building or on school grounds. - 10.
-Failure to obey any of the above rules or to obey the driver may make a pupil liable to be suspended from school and/or to be refused permission to ride on a school bus. - d.
-Students who have concerns regarding the bus transportation and/or the employees thereof should direct these concerns to their guidance counselor, Dean of Students, or Principal.
+Bus driver may assign seats. - 9.
+If a skateboard is transported on a school bus, it must be contained in a backpack.
+Note: Skateboards and roller blades are not allowed to be used in the school building or on school grounds.